FOSTER RESOURCES

 (Or Even a Professional Photographer)

-There’s a lot you can do with an iPhone these days, but professional pet photographers often know how to capture a dog’s personality in just the right way.
+• There’s a lot you can do with an iPhone these days, but professional pet photographers often know how to capture a dog’s personality in just the right way.
+We have a professional pet photographer.
+If you would like to get a photoshoot scheduled, reach our to our foster team.

 Create a Story For Your Pooch

-Make Flyers & Post Them At Local Coffee Shops
+Make Flyers & Post Them At Local Businesses

-It’s old school but it works!
+• It’s old school but it works!
 Consider creating a colorful flyer with a photo of your dog and blurbs about his better qualities.
-Post the flyer in coffee shops, vet offices, etc.

 Have Your Dog Wear Special “Adopt Me” Gear